JulioPotier/baw-auto-updates-manager/readme.txt

 == Screenshots ==
 1. The settings page in the "Dashboard -> updates" Menu
+2. Meme chose en francais
-2. A plugin, not allowed for auto updates
+3. A plugin, not allowed for auto updates
-3. A plugin, now allowed for auto updates
+4. A plugin, now allowed for auto updates
-4. Current theme, not allowed for auto updates
+5. Current theme, not allowed for auto updates
-5. Current theme, now allowed for auto updates
+6. Current theme, now allowed for auto updates
-6. Another theme, not allowed for auto updates
+7. Another theme, not allowed for auto updates
-7. Another theme, now allowed for auto updates
+8. Another theme, now allowed for auto updates

 == Changelog ==